awsdocs/aws-panorama-developer-guide/docs-source/gettingstarted-deploy.md

 ## Create a bucket for storage<a name="gettingstarted-deploy-createbucket"></a>

-Create an Amazon S3 bucket for the sample model file and Lambda function deployment package\.
+Create an Amazon S3 bucket for the sample model file\.

 **To create a bucket**